api-client/core/src/events/readme.md

 # Events

-This package contains a definition of events used by the ARC ecosystem to communicate with context providers.
+This package contains a definition of events used by the API Client ecosystem to communicate with context providers.

 ## Context provider